Jewish Bedouin Daycare Center

 2015-16, Neve Hanna Children’s Home was presented The Golden Dove of Peace award, in recognition of its outstanding work in educating children in accordance with the principles of tolerance, democracy and love for the fellow man as well as its special achievements within the field of International Understanding between Jewish, Bedouin, Muslim and Christian communities.

 Project Description: The Joint Jewish Bedouin Daycare Center Path to Peace serves 8 Bedouin teens and 8 Jewish teens from low socio economic and emotionally dysfunctional families who were referred to the program by social services.
-The teens arrive to the center daily at 13:00 and return home at 19:00 while remaining in their homes and attending regular schools.
+The teens arrive to the center daily and return home, remaining in their homes and attending regular schools.
 The center provides the teens with therapeutic and educational services.

 We offer a large variety of therapeutic measures, such as art therapy, movement therapies, animal-assisted therapy, therapeutic horseback riding and psychological therapies.